Weebly vs. WordPress: Which Is Better?

 What works for one business may be completely wrong for another, so we recommend choosing a website builder that fits the site you want to build.

-Weebly is best for brick-and-mortar stores
+Weebly is best for e-commerce

 The Weebly platform features a drag-and-drop editor that’s remarkably easy to use.
 Combine that with templates specifically designed for restaurants, health services, and more, and you get a platform that’s perfect for brick-and-mortar businesses.